Vineland Training School: History

 Goddard resigned in 1918 and was replaced by Stanley Porteus.
 Porteus focused on cephalometry, linking head size to intelligence, and X-ray studies.
 Porteus also developed his own nonverbal intelligence test, the Porteus Maze Test after his experiences administering the Binet tests about 1912 while working as a head teacher at a school for feeble-minded children in Melbourne, Australia.
 When Porteus left for the University of Hawaii in 1925, he was succeeded by Edgar A. Doll.

 Doll directed research in birth injuries, EEG techniques, and adaptive behavior.
 Doll published the Vineland Social Maturity Scale in 1935.
 This was adapted for use by the US Army in World War II.
 By the time Doll left in 1945, the Training school had an established international reputation.

 Pearl S. Buck wrote about the Vineland Training School and her daughter's experience in 1950 for the Reader's Digest and Ladies Home Journal in an article entitled "The Child Who Never Grew".
 This article drew a lot of attention to the Training School.

 The Division of Emotional Disturbance was established at the Training School in 1970.

 In July and August 1980, the institution was the subject of a six-month undercover investigation by The Record of North Jersey, after Billy Kemner, boy from Emerson, Bergen County was murdered in one of the school's residential cottages.
 The Record series documented widespread negligence and physical and sexual abuse of AIMS residents by staff.
 The president of the school, William Smith, was arrested, charged with covering up instances of assaults upon residents.
 Two high ranking administrators, Thomas Lewis and Noble Prettyman, were arrested and charged on morals violations.
 The article, by reporters Henry Goldman and Valerie James, won several journalism awards.
 James, a reporter with an active license as a registered nurse, got hired into the institution's infirmary for two weeks May, 1980.
 The state of New Jersey took over operations for several months.
 The Elwyn Institutes of Media, Pennsylvania took the school over in 1981 to avoid it being closed.

 In 1987, the School began to move its residents into community group homes and vocational centers.
 This transition was completed in 1996, and the School now operates 47 group homes and numerous day and work programs in southern New Jersey for adults with developmental disabilities.
 In recent years, The Training School has been renamed Elwyn New Jersey, in accordance to the role Elwyn Institutes in Media, Pennsylvania has with the campus.
-The current executive director is Jane Detweiler.
+The current executive director is William Hartley.